electronfriends/wemp/README.md

 - **Easy to use** for both beginners and experienced web developers.

-- **Regular updates** so that you always have the latest versions.
+- **Regular updates** to keep you up to date with the latest versions.

-- **Database management** powered by [phpMyAdmin](https://www.phpmyadmin.net/).
+- **Database management** powered by [phpMyAdmin](https://www.phpmyadmin.net).

-- **Error logging** to make your life easier.
+- **Error logging** in a separate log file to quickly determine the cause of errors.

-- **Monitoring** to restart services automatically if the configuration has been changed.
+- **Monitoring** of configuration files in order to restart services automatically.

 ## Installation

-1. Download and run the latest Wemp installer from the [Releases](https://github.com/electronfriends/wemp/releases/latest) page.
+1. Download and run the latest Wemp setup from the [Releases](https://github.com/electronfriends/wemp/releases/latest) page.

-2. Choose an installation path for the services (default is C:\Wemp).
+2. Choose an installation path for the services (default is `C:\Wemp`).

-3. As soon as everything has been downloaded and extracted, the services will start automatically.
+3. As soon as everything has been downloaded and extracted, the services will start automatically and a notification appears.

-4. Go to http://localhost/ or http://localhost/phpmyadmin/ and get started.
+4. You can now get started at http://localhost or manage your database at http://localhost/phpmyadmin.

-If you need help with anything, create a new [issue](https://github.com/electronfriends/wemp/issues/new) and we will be happy to help.
+If you need help with anything, [create a new issue](https://github.com/electronfriends/wemp/issues/new) and we will be happy to help.

 ## FAQs

 ### How can I have Wemp start automatically at startup?

-Press the Windows key and R, type `shell:startup` and press Enter.
+Press the Windows key + R, type `shell:startup` and press the Enter key.
 This will open the Explorer, where you'll need to create a shortcut of Wemp.

 Once you have done that, Wemp will start automatically at startup.

 ### Will my stuff be deleted if I uninstall Wemp?

-No. Your stuff and the services are separate from Wemp and will never be touched.
+No, don't worry about that.
+The services are separate from Wemp and will never be removed.

 ## Credits